-Previous FIFA Women’s World Cups
+Previous Record at FIFA Women's World Cup Finals

 |2||Ane STANGELAND HORPESTAD|